-Dr. Jason Frederick, DC specializes in functional assessment and treatment of athletes.
-From professional athletes to 5K runners, Dr. Frederick specializes in creating a personalized optimization plan for every individual he works with.
+Dr. Matt Teigen, DC specializes in functional assessment and treatment of athletes.
+From professional athletes to 5K runners, Dr. Teigen specializes in creating a personalized optimization plan for every individual he works with.
 This will likely involve treatment to physical structures in the body as well as working on sport specific movement patterns and training your nervous system to optimize performance.

 Sports specific movement screening

 Understand which tissues and structures(muscle, tendon, ligament, bone, fascia, and joint spaces) are limiting you

 Treatment of tissues specific to your structural limitations using the most effective treatment modalities

 Training modifications specific to your body in order to enhance sport performance

 Mobility and movement is important to get right as a professional athlete but many sports require different movements that may be blocked by fascial distortions.

 This technology is based on a unique set of pressure waves that stimulate the metabolism, enhance blood circulation and accelerate the healing process.

 Not just for professional athletes, myofascial taping is used by our chiropractor Dr. Matt Teigen, DC.